frederic-perez/AmE-dictionary/data/dictionary.md

 __carrefour__ _n_ A junction where one street or road crosses another. _Syn_ crossroad, crossway, intersection, crossing _When his jalopy broke down right in the middle of a busy carrefour, he swore he would invest in a more reliable car._
 __carrel__
 __carrier pilot__ _n_
-__carrion__ _n_ :dart::six: The noun carrion refers to the dead and rotting flesh of an animal.
+__carrion__ _n_ :dart::nine: The noun carrion refers to the dead and rotting flesh of an animal.
 Ever seen a dead opossum or cat in the road?
-You can call that road kill carrion.
+You can call that road kill carrion. :es: carroña
 __carry a torch__
 __carry the cross__
 __carry-on bag__